Pregnancy Discrimination Attorneys in Los Angeles

 Starting a family is a big decision, and whether your pregnancy is planned or a happy accident, you have rights as a pregnant woman and employee in the state of California.
-Below, our Los Angeles pregnancy discrimination lawyers discuss pregnancy discrimination at work and pregnant employee rights.
+Below, our pregnancy discrimination attorneys in Los Angeles discuss pregnancy discrimination at work and pregnant employee rights.
 If you feel you have faced pregnancy discrimination in the workplace, contact our firm today.

 What Is Pregnancy Discrimination?